Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

 - Salmon filets: Use thick filets, about 1.5 to 2 to inches thick.
 Each filet should weigh about 6 or 7 ounces.

-- Cream cheese: For flavor and texture.
+- Cream cheese: For flavor, texture, and moisture.

-- Grated parmesan cheese: For flavor.
+- Grated parmesan cheese: For savory flavors and texture.

 - Salt and pepper to taste